-Percentage weighting of the factors when determining CEO and other NEO Short Term Incentive Performance:
+Percentage weighting of the factors when determining CEO and other NEO short term incentive performance:

-- 65% Financial and Strategic - 35% Safety and broader ESG goals management discussion and analysis filed on SEDAR at www.sedar.com.
+- 65% Financial and Strategic - 35% Safety and broader ESG goals

+The organizational performance measures underlying short-term annual incentives that have been approved by the Board on recommendation of the CGCN Committee are Adjusted EBITDA, OPEX (as defined below), safety performance and broader ESG goals.
+"Adjusted EBITDA" has the same meaning as defined in Company's annual management discussion and analysis filed on SEDAR+ at www.sedarplus.ca.
 "OPEX" is defined as operating expenses including expenses for all business units and corporate groups.
 This includes direct and indirect expenses, except certain non-controllable expenses as proposed by the CEO and approved by the Board on recommendation of the CGCN Committee (such as bonus, utilities, power, business taxes and any non-recurring one-time charges).